joshuablake/blog/_posts/2023-04-23-gamma-poisson.md

 Intuitively, this seems reasonable: if we have seen $x$ events in $T$ time periods, we should think it is just as likely that the mean rate is $x/T$.

 Another popular choice is to make $\alpha$ very small, say $10^{-6}$.
-This makes the prior pretty flat, and approximates the "scale-invariant" prior that Sevilla and Erdill want to use but do not due to creating an improper posterior.
+This makes the prior pretty flat, and approximates the "scale-invariant" prior that Sevilla and Erdil want to use but do not due to creating an improper posterior.
 Furthermore, it minimises the mean squared error in estimating the rate of events.
 However, this prior places far too much probability mass on extremely small rates of events before we observe one.